-We do not charge for an initial consultation, and are happy to discuss with you whether we believe your claim is something we may be able to help you with.
+We do not charge for an initial consultation and are happy to discuss with you whether we believe your claim is something we may be able to help you with.

 The amount of money you can recover depends on many factors.
 First and foremost, the type of claim you have is the primary determining factor.
 Serious wrongful death claims, for example, tend to result in more compensation than cases involving lesser injuries with no permanent harm.
 That is not to say that there is no merit in bringing a case in which there is an injury that heals.
 There are also certain types of mental and emotional injuries.
 Elder abuse, for example, may involve a situation where there is no permanent physical injury but yet a large emotional one.
 Where someone is young and suffers an injury that is permanent, damages can become extensive due to the costs associated with future treatment and rehabilitation.

 In Colorado, there is a limit on the amount of damages for so-called “non-economic” loss.
-Non-economic loss includes, for example, pain and suffering, physical impairment, disfigurement and mental and emotional upset.
-That amount is limited to $300,000.00 in cases against medical professionals, including doctors, hospitals and nursing homes.
-In cases against non-medical professionals the limit is higher.
+Non-economic loss includes, for example, pain and suffering, physical impairment, disfigurement, and mental and emotional upset.
+That amount is limited to $300,000.00 in cases against medical professionals, including doctors, hospitals, and nursing homes.
+In cases against non-medical professionals, the limit is higher.
 These limits on damages are known as damages caps or malpractice caps.

 There are certain exceptions to these damages caps.
 For instance, punitive damages may result in awards beyond the $300,000.00 limits.
 However, punitive damages are also capped under Colorado law.

 Claims for civil rights violations brought against Colorado State or governmental employees are typically not capped or limited.
 Claims for violations of the Colorado Consumer Protection Act are also typically not capped or limited.
-There are other potential exceptions to these limits, which we are happy to discuss with you.
+There are other potential exceptions to these limits, which our lawyers are happy to discuss with you.

 Each hospital, nursing home or other medical facility has its own specific protocol for requesting records.
 The first thing you should do is contact the medical records department from the facility and ask for their release form.